Table of Contents

 The drugs in this category include metoprolol, propranolol, atenolol, betaxolol, nadolol, nebivolol, penbutolol, carteolol, bisoprolol, penbutolol, and esmolol.
 Beta blockers decrease heart rate, cardiac output, and contractility of the myocardium.
 They also cause the reduction of renin secretion by blocking beta receptors present in the juxtaglomerular complex.

-Generally beta blockers aren’t used as monotherapy for hypertension initially, unless there is present specific indication (patient with hypertension and atrial fibrillation or after myocardial infarction) they offer inferior protection against stroke; this is especially important as hypertension is one of the main risk factors of stroke.
+Generally, beta blockers aren’t used as monotherapy for hypertension initially except for specific indications, such as hypertension with atrial fibrillation or following myocardial infarction.
+They offer inferior protection against stroke; this is especially important as hypertension is one of the main risk factors of stroke.